perspectivezoom/from-html-to-backbone/README.md

   </head>
 ```

-We create an Underscore template that, when given a game, will generate the HTML for the game's row in the table.
+To use the data, we create an Underscore template.
+The template takes in a string that contains common HTML for every game row in the table.
+Game-specific content is bracketed by special tags, in this case `<%=` and `%>`.
+When we use our template on a specific game, the template will look for the `name` and `minutes` properties in the game and fill them in for us.

 ```diff
     <script>